Benefits of Ballroom Dancing For Retired Senior People

 About 20 years ago, a guy bought a supermarket and converted the entire interior of the supermarket into a giant dancing floor.
 Since you know the size of typical supermarket, you know how big the dancing floor of this giant dancing place is.
 The reason that this guy created such a large dancing floor is that he was a roofer working on roofs.
 One day he fell down from the roof and his back got hurt badly.
 The prescription from his doctor to heal his injured back was to learn and to practice ballroom dancing.
 Indeed, learning and practicing ballroom dancing cured his back pain problem.
 Being so grateful to ballroom dancing, he created the largest dancing floor for many people to enjoy dancing exercise with their lovely partners under very romantic atmosphere including excellent music, lighting and interior decoration.

-A common problem encountered by many beginners learning ballroom dancing is that they forget the learned dancing steps and associated body/arm movements quickly.
-If the students do not put enough mental effort and physical effort to practice what they have learned frequently, almost everybody forget those steps and movements within about 3 days.
+A common problem encountered by many beginners learning ballroom dancing is that they forget quickly the learned dancing steps, body postures and associated body/arm movements .
+If the students do not put enough mental effort and physical effort to practice frequently what they have learned, almost everybody forget those steps and movements within about 3 days.
 Those learned steps and movements all evaporate and disappear very quickly from their minds.

-To cope with such problems, some of our classmates in dancing class bring cameras or camcorders and supporting tripods to the classroom to record the movie of the dancing lessons so that they can review them from time to time at home on their PCs or TVs.
+To cope with such problems, some of our classmates in dancing class bring smartphone, cameras or camcorders and supporting tripods to the classroom to record the movie of the dancing lessons so that they can review them from time to time at home on their PCs or TVs or smartphones.
 The recorded movie can be played over and over on certain more challenging steps and movements until the student gets it right.

-For example, Canon PowerShot SX10 IS compact digital camera with 16-GB memory card can record at least 3 hours of movie including video, stereo music and voice instructions of the dance teacher.
+Some students use digital cameras with tripod to record the entire one-hour dance class.
+A 16-GB memory card in digital camera can record at least 3 hours of movie including video, stereo music and voice instructions of the dance teacher.

-Another classmate carries a small voice recorder in his shirt pocket.
-He records important information on dance steps by talking to his pocket recorder while learning in the dance class.
+Some other dance classmates bring a small voice recorder or small smartphone in their shirt pockets.
+They records important information on dance steps by talking to their pocket voice recorders while learning in the dance class.

 Then, as we continue more learning either from the classroom or from other more experienced dancers on the dance floors in various dance parties, we enter the new information to revise and to update our Word file on the dance.
 For example, our Word file on Tango has been revised and updated 31 times.